-Tuition has increased over prior year for the first time in six years.
-This is encouraging as there has been significant investments made in the workforce, educational facilities and marketing.
-The strategic plan has led to actionable items that have led to results.
+Tuition has increased for the second year in a row after six years of decline.
+This is encouraging as there has been significant investments made in the workforce, educational facilities, and marketing.
+The strategic plan continues to guide the institution with tangible results.